eitsupi/neo-r-polars/README.md

 install.packages("polars", repos = "https://community.r-multiverse.org")
 ```

-More recent (unreleased) version may be installed from the rpolars
+More recent (development) version may be installed from the rpolars
 R-universe repository:

 ``` r